severalprojects/Recipe_Analysis/README.md

 All other libraries should be part of standard python distribution(s).

 ## Currently: ##
 * Getting a handle on python's natural language tool kit (NLTK) library.
 After doing a bunch of my own "naive" string matching techniques to parse ingredients, this seems like the way forward.
 There are pros and cons to doing things with and without big black-box libraries... will try to find the middle path here.
-For the time being, added this fun script to the repo: **isthisafood.py** (requires nltk library to be installed).
+For the time being, added these fun little scripts to the repo: **isthisafood.py**  and **getwordnet.py**(requires nltk library to be installed).
+The first tries to see if something is a food based on the presence of the category "food" in the word's nltk 'hyponym' set, which is a a kind of language hierarchy.
+The latter lets you see those hierarchies in a nicely formatted/legible way.

 ## Forthcoming: ##